Chronology of World War II

 Italy

-The Germans commit 26th Pzr and 29th Pzrgrnd Divs, their main tank reserve, to the attack at Anzio.
-The focus of the action is the 'Flyover' on the Anzio-Campoleone road and although some gains are made the strong Allied artillery holds off and blunts the attacks.
-Kesselring and von Mackensen realize that the Allied beachhead cannot be wiped out.
-Both sides begin regrouping along the 'Gustav' Line.
+In the US 5th Army's VI Corps area, the Germans commit 26th Panzer and 29th Panzergrenadier Divs, their main tank reserve, to the attack at Anzio.
+The focus of the action is the 'Flyover' on the Anzio-Campoleone road held by the 45th Division and although some gains are made the strong Allied artillery holds off and blunts the attacks.
+The 179th Infantry falls back to the final beachhead line, where it contains the enemy.
+This is the deepest penetration to be achieved by the enemy in the Anzio beachhead.
+Kesselring and Gen Eberhard von Mackensen realize that the Allied beachhead cannot be wiped out.
+Both sides begin regrouping along the Gustav Line.
 Offshore, the cruiser Penelope, damaged on February 17 by a torpedo attack, is hit again and sinks.

+In the New Zealand Corps area, having jumped off the previous night, the New Zealand 2nd Division's 5th Brigade takes the Cassino station but loses it by midafternoon.
 There are further attacks by Indian and New Zealand troops in the hills north of the Cassino monastery and over the Rapido against Cassino town.
 Some gains are made but cannot be held in face of fire from dominating German positions.
+Action in the Cassiono area subsides during late February and early March asn both sides regroup.

 [rarrrarr | rarrrarr]